carpentries-incubator/reproducible-publications-quarto/episodes/07-code-chunks.md

 teaching: 40
 exercises: 20
 questions:
-- question #1?
+- What is Knitr?
-- question #2?
+- What are code chunks and how they are structured?
-- question #3?
+- How can you add inline code to your report?
 objectives:
-- objective #1
+- Learn how to create a dynamic view of your R Markdown document.
-- objective #2
+- Understand the anatomy of a code chunk.
-- objective #3
+- Learn how to insert code chunks and produce code generated plots and figures.
 keypoints:
 - keypoint #1.
-Specific concept or syntax learned in this episode
+Knitr will render a dynamic version of your report.
 - keypoint #2.
-Specific concept or syntax learned in this episode
+Code chunks are runable piece of R code.
+Re-producing the document will re-run calculations.
 ---